UnconnectedBedna/shrink-backup/README.md

 **Ultra-fast incremental backups to existing img files.**

-See [wiki](https://github.com/UnconnectedBedna/shrink-backup/wiki) for a bit more information about usage. (the information about `-d` option is depricated on this version, please disregard.
-Still a good read, I will update soon)<br>
+See [wiki](https://github.com/UnconnectedBedna/shrink-backup/wiki) for a bit more information about usage.<br>
 [Ideas and feedback](https://github.com/UnconnectedBedna/shrink-backup/discussions) is always appreciated, whether it's positive or negative.
 Please just keep it civil. :)

 **Don't forget to make the script executable if you git clone.**